FRAGMENT is a toolkit for building products that move and track money. It includes a dashboard, API and a CLI-based Ledger design tool.

 configures the whether the Ledger Account's balances and Ledger Lines are strongly or eventually consistentA Ledger Entry is a single update to a Ledger.
 Define a Ledger Entry type in your Schema for every financial event in your product and bank.

-A Ledger Entry must be balanced, which means it follows the Accounting Equation.
+A Ledger Entry must be balanced, which means it follows the Accounting Equation:

 How you balance a Ledger Entry depends upon its net effect to the Ledger's balances.